LancerRobotics/ftc_app_RESQ/README.md

  - navX-Micro --> to detect direction and open up the possibilities as to how we can use the raw, pitch, and roll values determined by the sensor.
 (VALUES: need to be tested)
  - Sonar --> (Maxbotix i2c/PWM/Analog Sonar) to detect distance, can be used in autonomous for more accurate movement (VALUES: need to be tested)
  - Motor Encoders --> to detect "ticks" or movement for the wheels, encoded movement in autonomous, move certain distances (VALUES: need to be tested) (Maybe 0-1400?)
+ - ODS --> to detect distance in the Maxbotix's deadzone (VALUES: need to be tested)

-Swerve Robotics' Library and FTCVision will possibly be used in the code (Thanks to Swerve Robotics and LASA Robotics)
+Swerve Robotics' Library will possibly be used in the code (Thanks to Swerve Robotics)

 **************************************************************************************